-Solution1: internal password management of the browser
+Solution 1: internal password management of the browser

-Solution2: A specialized password management program
+Solution 2: A specialized password management program

-How nice would it be to have
+How convenient would it be,

 The good news is that such programs exist.
 Our recommendation at the moment: 1Password.
 If you don’t mind that it’s in English, you’ll get a perfect and very secure program, which you won’t want to miss after a short training period.
 The program comes from the Mac world, but is now also available for Windows computers.